How To Get Rid Of Oily Hair: 6 Simple Ways To Fix It [AU] 2023

 Michael DiLeo

-Dr. Susan Adeosun (MPH, MD) is a medical doctor and public health enthusiast who resides and works in British Columbia, Canada.
-She has a keen interest in public health and preventive medicine and is a firm believer in the famous phrase by Dutch philosopher Desiderius Erasmus, “prevention is better than cure.”
-Her journey through public health, combined with her love for writing, has resulted in the publication of several articles on various blogs, websites, and peer review journals.
+Dr Susan Adeosun (MPH, MD) is a Medical Doctor and Public Health enthusiast.
+She has over five years' worth of experience in public health and preventive medicine and is a firm believer in the famous phrase by Dutch philosopher Desiderius Erasmus, “prevention is better than cure.”
+Her journey through public health, combined with her love for writing, has resulted in the publication of several health articles on various blogs, websites, and peer review journals.
 When she is not advocating for better health education, she spends her time reading, cooking, and hanging out with friends.

 Medically reviewed by: